Bijections for generalized Tamari intervals via orientations: Introduction

-By a classical correspondence~\cite[Section 7]{B65}, $\cN_{i,j}$ is in bijection with the set $\cQ_{i,j}$ of rooted bicolored quadrangulations with $i+2$ black vertices and $j+2$ white vertices (a quadrangulation is a simple map with all faces of degree $4$, bicolored means that vertices are black or white so that all edges connect vertices of different color, and the vertex at the root-corner is black).
+A \emph{quadrangulation} is a map with all faces of degree $4$; by a \emph{bipartite quadrangulation} we mean a quadrangulation endowed with its unique coloration of vertices in black or white such that adjacent vertices have different colors, and the root-vertex (vertex at the root-corner) is black.
+By a classical correspondence~\cite[Section 7]{B65}, $\cN_{i,j}$ is in bijection with the set $\cQ_{i,j}$ of bipartite simple quadrangulations with $i+2$ black vertices and $j+2$ white vertices.

 In this article, we give two new bijections between $\cG_{i,j}$ and $\cQ_{i,j}$.
 Each one relies on seeing $\cG_{i,j}$ as included in a certain superfamily, and specializing a bijection involving oriented maps.
-In our first bijection (Section~\ref{sec:bij_sep}) we see $\cG_{i,j}$ as a subfamily of non-intersecting triples of lattice walks (a so-called Baxter family) and specialize a bijection (closely related to the one in~\cite{FPS09} and also to a recent bijection by Kenyon et al.~\cite{KMSW}) with so-called separating decompositions on rooted quadrangulations.
-In our second bijection (Section~\ref{sec:bij_sch}) we see $\cG_{i,j}$ as a subfamily of classical Tamari intervals of size $i+j+1$ (synchronized intervals), to which we apply the Bernardi-Bonichon bijection~\cite{BB09} (which maps Tamari intervals to minimal Schnyder woods on rooted triangulations) combined with a bijection~\cite{BF12} to certain tree-structures on which we can characterize the property of being synchronized.
+In our first bijection (Section~\ref{sec:bij_sep}) we see $\cG_{i,j}$ as a subfamily of non-intersecting triples of lattice walks (a so-called Baxter family) and specialize a bijection (closely related to the one in~\cite{FPS09} and also to a recent bijection by Kenyon et al.~\cite{KMSW}) with so-called separating decompositions on simple quadrangulations.
+We also show that this construction gives an extension of the Bernardi-Bonichon bijection (which is recovered as the case $\nu=(NE)^n$).
+In our second bijection (Section~\ref{sec:bij_sch}) we see $\cG_{i,j}$ as a subfamily (synchronized intervals) of classical Tamari intervals of size $i+j+1$, to which we specialize the Bernardi-Bonichon bijection~\cite{BB09}, which we compose with a bijection~\cite{BF12} to certain tree-structures on which we can characterize the property of being synchronized.

 Several parameters can be tracked by the first construction, which gives a model of maps for intervals in the $m$-Tamari lattices, and reveals certain symmetry properties on $\cG_{i,j}$.
 The second construction yields a trivariate generating function expression (Corollary~\ref{coro:tri_series}) that interpolates between the bivariate generating function of generalized Tamari intervals and the univariate generating function of classical Tamari intervals.